am-press/am-press.github.io/content/posts/maths/NMPC-Two-Wheel-Bicycle-Model.md

 penality_constraint_vx = 0
 ```

-</p>Then the stage and terminal cost functions are defined as follows.</p>
+</p>Then the stage and terminal cost functions are defined, as follows:</p>

 ```python
 # Define the stage cost